kgregory-chariot/git_rebase_example/README.md

 Then run `git rebase main`

 This should fail with a conflict.
 You can pick the correct content, and continue the rebase with `git rebase --continue`.

+This line shouldn't cause a conflict, since it's added to the end of the previous commit